tiago-freire/bra-list-theme/docs/README.md

 ### Step 6 - Installing required apps

-In order to use Store Framework and work on your store theme, it is needed to have both `vtex.store-sitemap` and `vtex.store` installed.
+We recomend use the `vtex.edition-store@5.x`, to you can use the Store Framework and work on your store theme.

-Run `vtex list` and check whether those apps are already installed.

-If they aren't, run the following command to install them:
-`vtex install vtex.store-sitemap vtex.store -f`
+To confere if you are using this app, run `vtex edition get` and check if this apps is already installed and is in the version bigger or equal a 5.

+If there isn't, please open an call to support team and request to install this version.